bloominstituteoftechnology/JavaScript-Foundations/README.md

 - use let, const, var and demonstrate their differences.

-let - is the new es6 syntax and allows you change its value and type and cannot be called outside its scope block.
+let - is the new es6 syntax and allows you change its value but not type and cannot be called outside its scope block.

-var - only allows you change its value and will not let you change its type or call it beyond its scope block.
+var - allows you to change it value and type and it can be called beyond its scope block.

 const - never allows you to change its value or type and can be called outside its scope block